 Xylitol tastes sweet but, unlike sugar, it doesn't cause tooth decay.
 It reduces levels of decay-causing bacteria in saliva and also acts against some bacteria that cause ear infections.
 It's widely used in "sugar-free" chewing gums, mints, and other candies.

 In the US, products that contain xylitol are allowed to state that they reduce the risk for cavities.
 People also use xylitol to prevent tooth plaque, ear infection, dry mouth, and many other conditions, but there is no good scientific evidence to support most of these uses.

-Dog owners should know that xylitol can be toxic to dogs, even when the relatively small amounts from candies are eaten.
-If your dog eats a product that contains xylitol, it is important to take the dog to a veterinarian immediately.
+Xylitol can be toxic to dogs.
+If your dog eats a product that contains xylitol, take them to a veterinarian immediately.

 You Might Also Like

 CONDITIONS OF USE AND IMPORTANT INFORMATION: This information is meant to supplement, not replace advice from your doctor or healthcare provider and is not meant to cover all possible uses, precautions, interactions or adverse effects.
 This information may not fit your specific health circumstances.
 Never delay or disregard seeking professional medical advice from your doctor or other qualified health care provider because of something you have read on WebMD.
 You should always speak with your doctor or health care professional before you start, stop, or change any prescribed part of your health care plan or treatment and to determine what course of therapy is right for you.

 This copyrighted material is provided by Natural Medicines Comprehensive Database Consumer Version.
 Information from this source is evidence-based and objective, and without commercial influence.
 For professional medical information on natural medicines, see Natural Medicines Comprehensive Database Professional Version.